Azure-Samples/azure-search-openai-javascript/README.md

 - [Azure AI Search](https://learn.microsoft.com/azure/search/search-what-is-azure-search)
 - [Azure OpenAI Service](https://learn.microsoft.com/azure/ai-services/openai/overview)
 - [Building ChatGPT-Like Experiences with Azure: A Guide to Retrieval Augmented Generation for JavaScript applications](https://devblogs.microsoft.com/azure-sdk/building-chatgpt-like-experiences-with-azure-a-guide-to-retrieval-augmented-generation-for-javascript-applications/)

-## Clean up

-To clean up all the resources created by this sample:

-1. Run `azd down --purge`
-2. When asked if you are sure you want to continue, enter `y`
-3. When asked if you want to permanently delete the resources, enter `y`

-The resource group and all the resources will be deleted.

-### Note

-> Note: The documents used in this demo contain information generated using a language model (Azure OpenAI Service).
-The information contained in these documents is only for demonstration purposes and does not reflect the opinions or beliefs of Microsoft.
-Microsoft makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the information contained in this document.
-All rights reserved to Microsoft.

 ### FAQ